 The passenger seats located in the rear of the boat are designed to comfortably seat three persons.
-Some boat models are equipped so that the bottom of the rear passenger seat can be slid forward and placed on top of the arm supports to provide a sun deck.
+Some models are equipped so the bottom seat can be slid forward and placed on top of the armrest to provide a sundeck.
+On other models the sundeck is built into the storage compartment cover.

-Figure 17 - Sundeck
+Figure 2-18.
+Sundeck